-In this tutorial you are going to configure other frequently-used sidebar widgets.
+In this tutorial you will learn how to configure other frequently-used WordPress widgets.

-Now that you have configure a text widget containing a contact button, let’s configure a widget for displaying Categories on the sidebar.
+Now that you know how to configure a text widget containing a support button, let’s configure a widget for displaying Post Categories on your sidebar.

-The Categories widget displays on the sidebar by default.
-Place this widget wherever you want your post categories to display by clicking and dragging it on your sidebar widget area …
+By default, the Categories widget already displays on your sidebar navigation section.
+Place this widget wherever you want your categories to display by clicking and dragging it on the sidebar widget area …

-Let’s configure the Categories settings for your widget as shown below:
+Let’s configure your Categories widget settings as shown below:

 - Leave the default settings for the remaining options, or see the additional notes on configuring this widget below.

 - Click Save to update your settings …

 Load the site in your browser or refresh your page to see how your Categories widget will look to visitors …